 Fun fact 2: Most of the information customers request on chat is on your website somewhere.
 Yet customers ask for it anyway.
 Our brain is the fruit of our evolution.
 It is much more sensitive to the contrasts and dynamic elements of our environment than to static information.
 And also, we’re lazy.

-Personalization: Your customers are in an environment filled with choices.
-For any of their desires, there are myriad comparable options.
+2- Personalization: Your customers are in a hyper-choice environment.
+For any of their desires, there are a myriad comparable options.
 Your property is only one of them.
-The preference for your product is based, not so much on its intrinsic quality, as on your customer's perception of it.
-Everyone has wonderful hotels with beautiful photos.
-However, if finding a hotel that is family or pet-friendly is important to your customer, then that's what's relevant.
-You have to show this as soon as possible to maximize engagement and make choosing you a no-brainer.
+The preference for your product is not so much based on its intrinsic quality as much as on the perception your customer has of it.
+Everyone has wonderful hotels with beautiful photos but if what’s important for your client is to find a hotel that is pet or family friendly, then that’s what is relevant.
+You have to show it as soon as possible to maximize engagement and make choosing you a no-brainer.

 According to Psychologist B.J.
 Fogg, any Action = Motivation + Ability + Trigger.
-If you want customers to take action, try this.
-Lower the barriers in terms of how motivated your customer should be in order to access the info.
-Also, extend maximum support in the booking process.
-Of course, the "book now" button is great for highly motivated customers.
-However, instant communication and a proactive attitude from the hotel are the best triggers for engagement.
-This will engage the 98% of people that end up on your website and that you let slip through.
+If you want customers to take action you should lower the barriers in terms of how motivated your customer should be in order to access the info and how much you can support them in the booking process.
+While the “book now” button is great for highly motivated customers, instant communication and a proactive attitude on the hotel side are the best triggers I can think of to engage the 98% of regular people that end up on your website and that you let slip through.

-Distribution tools were alien to hospitality 20 years ago.
-Similarly, communication tools started a massive invasion only in the last few years.
+Much like distribution tools were alien to hospitality 20 years ago, communication tools started a massive invasion in the last few years.
 It is going so fast that is can be difficult to know exactly what is available on the market and what could be useful for you.
 Let’s have a quick market overview.

-- The existence of industry-specific communication channels.
-You receive messages on your live chat, Facebook, and SMS.
-You can also receive them via Booking, Expedia, Airbnb.
-The management for these, however, must be centralized in order to be effective.
-There is also the need to optimize the human effort required to manage guest communications.
+1. The existence of industry-specific communication channels.
+You receive messages on your Live Chat, Facebook, SMS but also via Booking, Expedia, Airbnb whose management must be centralized to be effective and optimize the human effort required to manage guest communications.

 1. Automate recurrent interactions